 Emily Bilek, PhD, winner of the 2019 Child and Adolescent SIG Student/Early Career Award!
 Emily presented her work on “Piloting a Self-distancing Augmentation to Exposure Therapy” at the Child and Adolescent SIG meeting on Friday, March 29, at the 2019 ADAA Conference in Chicago, IL.

-The Child and Adolescent SIG focuses on bringing together clinicians and researchers and providing a supportive place for clinical dialogue.
+The Child and Adolescent SIG focuses on bringing together clinicians and researchers and provides a supportive place for clinical dialogue.
 Our SIG continues to host monthly peer video consultations.
 We are also continuing to explore the possibility of having topic-focused consultations following a professional development webinar to discuss the clinical relevance for providers.
 An important goal for our SIG is to bridge the gap between research and practice and ensure that we are highlighting the relevance and applicability of current research.
-Although our SIG is largely private practice clinicians, we want to maintain a balance between clinical and research priorities.
+Although our peer consultation calls and meetings are largely attended by private practice clinicians and clinically focused academics, we strive to maintain a balance between clinical and research priorities.

-At the 2021 Conference, we will host a virtual small group meeting, where we will then spend time engaging with our members and planning for the next year.
-In addition, any new attendees and online consultation members will be acknowledged.
-We plan to continue recruitment where we can during the virtual conference and at the virtual exhibit hall.
+At the 2022 Conference, we will have a SIG meeting where Ms. Kitt will present her work and where we will then spend time engaging with our members to plan for the next year.
+We will survey members of our SIG to understand ways we can support one another and continue to have an active and engaging SIG.
+In addition, any new attendees and virtual peer consultation members will be acknowledged.
+We plan to continue recruitment over the course of the conference as well as identify members to give relevant webinars.